trystan-geoffre/Full-Stack-Trading-App/README.md

 <br>

 <h3>📈 Trading Strategies Efficiency 📉</h3>
 The trading strategies underwent two testing phases on paper trading (no real money).
-Initially, a 24-day evaluation (October 3rd to 27th) focused solely on the opening range strategies, resulting in a nominal loss of 1.5%.
+Initially, a 24-day evaluation (October 3rd to 27th) focused solely on the opening range strategies, resulting in a loss of 1.5%.

 Following iterative adjustments and the incorporation of new trading strategies, a subsequent 20-day test spanning from October 27th to November 16th yielded a notable **7.6% profit over 20days**.